 27 of 45

-A Japanese folk performer at the Rohwer Relocation Center.Tom Parker/National Archives and Records Administration
+A Japanese American folk performer at the Rohwer Relocation Center in Arkansas.Tom Parker/National Archives and Records Administration

 28 of 45

-David Masumoto wrote that "Japanese-American farmers transformed the barren acres of Manzanar [one of the ten camps]," by farming and irrigating the soil.
-His relatives, who were interned during the war, "worked the farms, dairy, and produce-shipping operations at Gila River Relocation Center," in Arizona.
+David Mas Masumoto wrote that "Japanese-American farmers transformed the barren acres of Manzanar [one of the internment camps]," by carefully working the soil.
+His relatives, who were incarcerated during the war, "worked the farms, dairy, and produce-shipping operations at Gila River Relocation Center," in Arizona.

-Furthermore, the documentary "Passing Poston: An American Story" reveals that at the Poston internment camp in Arizona, residents of the camp created infrastructure like schools, dams, canals, and farms that the U.S. government later used when consolidating Arizona's Native American tribes onto one large reservation.Ansel Adams/Library of Congress
+Furthermore, the documentary "Passing Poston: An American Story" revealed that at the Poston internment camp in Arizona, people incarcerated in the camp created infrastructure like schools, dams, canals, and farms that the U.S. government later used when consolidating local Native Americans onto one large reservation.Ansel Adams/Library of Congress

 29 of 45

-One of the men at Jerome Relocation Center working to make soap for the camp.Public Domain
+A man at the Jerome Relocation Center working to make soap for the camp.Public Domain

 30 of 45

-Ralph Smeltzer, who worked at Manzanar, produced his own reports on living conditions there, independent of the War Relocation Authority.
+Ralph Smeltzer (not pictured), who worked at Manzanar, produced his own reports on the living conditions there, independent of the War Relocation Authority.
 He wrote, "The rooms are too small.
 Two or more families live in many [of the] rooms.
-An average room is 20 feet by 24 feet," not even twice the size of a parking space.
-He went on to lament the "poorest lumber is used throughout,” and the “rooms are nearly always cold.”
+An average room is 20 feet by 24 feet."
+He went on to lament that the "poorest lumber is used throughout,” and the “rooms are nearly always cold.”

 31 of 45